ciaranj/kiwi/Readme.md

   * Written in bash script
   * Very fast
-  * Installation of "seeds"
+  * Installation of "seeds" (archives)
-  * Uninstallation of "seeds"
+  * Uninstallation of seeds
+  * Listing of installed seeds and their versions
+  * Ruby seed server with search
+  * Supports arbitrary seed building commands

 ## Installation